audiomuze/tagminder/README.md

 This is where the puddletag dependency originates.
 I've modified Keith's (puddletag's original author) Python 2.x tags to database code to run under Python 3.
 To get it to work, all that's required is that you pull a copy of [puddletag source](https://github.com/puddletag/puddletag) then copy tags2db.py into the puddletag root folder so that it has access to puddletag's code library.

-You do not need a functioning puddletag with all dependencies install to be able to use tags2db.py, albeit in time you might find puddletag handy for some cleansing/ editing that's best left to human intervention.
+You do not need a functioning puddletag with all dependencies installed to be able to use tags2db.py, albeit in time you might find puddletag handy for some cleansing/ editing that's best left to human intervention.

 ### tagminder.py

 Does the heavy lifting, handling the cleanup of tags in the SQL table 'alib'.
-A SQL trigger flags any records changed, whether by way of a SQL update or a manual edit (the trigger field 'sqlmodded' is incremented every time a tag value in a record is updated).
+A SQL trigger flags any changed records, whether they're changed by way of a SQL update or a manual edit (the trigger field 'sqlmodded' is incremented every time a tag value in a record is updated).

-This enables tagminder to generate a database 'export.db' containing only changed records.
-This ensures that only those files that pertain to modified metadata are written to when updating tags.
+This enables tagminder to generate a database 'export.db' containing only changed records, ensuring that only those files that pertain to modified metadata are written to when updating tags.